zacharyliu/HTHS-Secret-Santa/README.md

 HTHS-Secret-Santa
 =================
 HTHS Secret Santa is a convenient and fully integrated gift exchange web application designed to facilitate the coordination of gift exchanges during the holiday season.

-Features include:
+###Features:
 * Support for custom groups, predefined as part of an event or userdefined.
 * Automatic random gift exchange partner assignments.
 * Fully automated support for multiple years.
 No changes in configuration are required for the next year.